TDLR Exam Day: What to Bring, What to Expect, How to Prepare

 - PSI confirmation.
 Print or screenshot.
 Phones go in the locker, so don’t rely on showing the screen at the desk.

 - NEC 2023 codebook.
-Printed, bound copy.
+Your own soft-bound copy.
+No loose-leaf, spiral, or ring-bound books.
 No loose pages.
-No three-ring binders.
-The code book is the only reference allowed.
+The exam is referenced to the standard NEC 2023, and the code book is the only reference allowed.

 - Battery-powered calculator.
 Non-programmable, no internet, no formula storage.
 A standard scientific calculator is fine.
 Programmable calculators get confiscated.